cseh-szabolcs/doctrine-patterns/README.md

 The idea is to split big fetch-methods which depends on dependencies in multiple query-classes to keep the repository-classes simple.

-In this example **FooRepository**-class has a lot of methods and dependencies and could look like this:
+In the following example the **FooRepository**-class implements two methods to get collections and two methods to get single entities, but there could be many more and the code in the class very long:

 ```
 $fooRepository = new FooRepository(